eerwitt/home-value-deep-learning/categorization/README.md

 `python manage.py generate_training_file ./output.tsv`

-This will create a file named `"output.csv"` which will include all the Zillow IDs, URLs and categories of images which were categorized using this tool.
+This will create a file named `"output.tsv"` which will include all the Zillow IDs, URLs and categories of images which were categorized using this tool.